 - Industrialized Food Production and Wage Labor: work for wages to buy food from others

 These subsistence modes can overlap.
-For example, people can practice horticulture much of the year, but supplement with hunted and gathered foods at other times.
+For example, people can practice horticulture much of the year but supplement with hunted and gathered foods at other times.
 Or foragers can exchange foods with neighboring agriculturalists.
 Or people who work for wages can have a garden.
 While these categories are not mutually exclusive, they are useful to anthropologists because subsistence predicts other aspects of culture, including things like mobility, population size, how labor is organized, and social and political systems.
-Also of interest to anthropologists are the ways in which subsistence is changing and the consequences of those changes.
+Also of interest to anthropologists are how subsistence is changing and the consequences of those changes.

 Even though mobile foragers tend to be egalitarian, this does not mean that they are somehow naturally or biologically more generous than other groups of people.
 The English poet John Dryden (1631–1670) thought of hunter-gatherers as “noble savages,” a term he coined.
 A century later, Jean-Jacques Rousseau (1712–1778) saw hunter-gatherers as being in harmony with nature, unsullied by civilization.
 The noble savage idea is still with us today, but it fails to acknowledge the humanity and complexity of foraging people.
 A closer look at forager societies shows that they are not “naturally” egalitarian nor are they always generous.
 Foraging societies are based on egalitarianism and reciprocity, and have been known to work hard to ensure that no person gets too much power.
 Anthropologist Richard Lee learned that among the !Kung of the Kalahari (now called the Ju/hoansi), there is a practice called “insulting the meat.”
 As a Ju/hoansi man explained in the ethnography The Dobe !Kung:

 Likewise, Robert Kelly (1995) explains that foragers ensure food is shared through accusations of stinginess, verbal abuse, and demanding a share of food.
 Among the Hadza foragers of Tanzania, men who make a claim to be chief are similarly mocked and humiliated.
 Rather than being inherently and nobly generous, Kelly describes foragers as “aggressively egalitarian.”
 Foragers will also avoid appearing stingy.
-In her classic work The Harmless People, Elizabeth Marshall Thomas writes, “A Bushman will go to any lengths to avoid making other Bushmen jealous of him, and for this reason the possessions that Bushmen have are constantly circling among the members of their groups.”
+In her classic work The Harmless People, Elizabeth Marshall Thomas writes, “A Bushman will go to any lengths to avoid making other Bushmen jealous of him, and for this reason, the possessions that Bushmen have are constantly circling among the members of their groups.”
+Other non-state societies are stress sharing in part to keep social tensions down.
+Children’s games in Western societies often result in a single winner.
+As Lightning McQueen states, “One winner.
+Forty-two losers.
+I eat losers for breakfast.”
+Jane Goodale describes a very different game among the Kaulong of New Britain in the book To Sing with Pigs is Human (1995:119).
+Children are each given a banana.
+Instead of one children working to get the most bananas.
+The children each divide their banana in half, then give it to another child.
+Then the half-banana is divided again, and half given to another child.
+The processes is repeated until children are passing around tiny portions of a banana.
+The important thing in the game is not to get the most most bananas, but to form as many friendly relationships as possible.

 A third reason for sharing is that men who share meat (men are more likely to hunt large game, though there are many exceptions) stand to gain prestige.
 Even when the meat is “insulted”—when the hunter’s success is minimized— everyone is still aware of who the best hunters are (Kelly 1995).
 Good hunters tend to have higher status than others.
 This type of status is called achieved status because it derives from a person’s accomplishments during his or her lifetime.
 Achieved status provides one with influence rather than control.
 This contrasts with ascribed status in which status is inherited.
 Most Americans also have achieved status, unless you are a Kennedy or a Kardashian.
 Foragers are not able to accumulate much wealth, and thus inheritance of wealth and status is limited.